mdominguezd/s11_cats_report.github.io/sections/methodology.md

 ### eoAPI

 -  Use of docker containers to run individual applications that can connect to each other.
+- deployment of these containers into the cloud.

 ### CI pipeline